StefanZCU/Freedom/README.md

 ### Worker

-Represents a worker who can claim listings (worker approval coming next).
+Represents a worker who can claim listings.
+Must be approved by an admin in order to take listings.

 ### WorkerTypeCategory